about:

 systems for Planetariums and while keystoning of multiple, ganged market projectors allowed for seamless 360°e installations, they lack the

-City of Vancouver commissioned the award winning public artwork Flow, a bank of thousandfold images were shot by Bowie over 4 years (many backgrounds and portraits
+For this City of Vancouver commissioned public artwork Flow, Fiona shot a thousandfold images over 4 years (backgrounds, portraits and

-including locals of 1 Kingsway, artists in the area, and birds and animals).
-The collaboration with computer scientists Sidney Fels
+portraits of animals and birds.
+These including locals of 1 Kingsway, artists in the area, and birds and animals).
+The collaboration with computer

 Surface, was another commission by the City of Vancouver, was one of 6 artist initiated projects for 2010 Mapping and Marking, where